SebHoNDS/lsdm-project-2/README.md

-# TLSDM 2016 Project 2 (by Sebastian Holzki)
+# LSDM 2016 Project 2 (by Sebastian Holzki)
 ## The Sourcecode
-All the sources can be found under [https://github.com/SebHoNDS/lsdm-project-2/tree/master/lsdmproject/src/de/l3s/lsdmproject](lsdmproject/src/de/l3s/lsdmproject/) in this repository.
+All the sources can be found under [lsdmproject/src/de/l3s/lsdmproject/](https://github.com/SebHoNDS/lsdm-project-2/tree/master/lsdmproject/src/de/l3s/lsdmproject) in this repository.
-The only required library can be found under [https://github.com/SebHoNDS/lsdm-project-2/tree/master/lsdmproject/libs](lsdmproject/libs/) in this repository.
+The only required library can be found under [lsdmproject/libs/](https://github.com/SebHoNDS/lsdm-project-2/tree/master/lsdmproject/libs) in this repository.
 It is automatically linked with the .classpath file.
 The executable JAR and run scripts can be found under [lsdmproject/executables/](https://github.com/SebHoNDS/lsdm-project-2/tree/master/lsdmproject/executables) in this repository.

 **The project requires at least Java 7 to run!**